jaraco/pip-run/README.rst

 - Allows declaration of dependencies at runtime.
 - Downloads missing dependencies and makes their packages available for import.
 - Installs packages to a special staging location such that they're not installed after the process exits.
-- Keeps a cache of such packages for reuse.
+- Relies on pip to cache downloads of such packages for reuse.
 - Supersedes installed packages when required.
 - Re-uses the pip tool chain for package installation and pkg_resources for working set management.